ptug81042/sba-10--recipe-discovery-app/README.md

 - **Browse Categories:** The home page displays recipe categories.
 Click any category to see recipes in that category.
 - **Search Recipes:** Use the search bar in the navbar to find recipes by name.
 Search results display matching recipes.
 - **View Recipe Details:** Click a recipe to view its details, including ingredients, instructions, and media links.
-- **Manage Favorites:** On recipe details, use the "Add to Favorites" or "Remove from Favorites" button to manage your favorite recipes.
+- **Manage Favorites:** On recipe details and home page, use the "Add to Favorites" or "Remove from Favorites" button to manage your favorite recipes.
 Favorites persist across sessions.
-- **Theme Toggle:** Switch between light and dark themes using the toggle button.
+- **Theme Toggle:** Switch between light and dark themes using the toggle button with sun/moon icons.
 Your preference is saved for future visits.

 ---

 ## Reflection

 - **Most challenging part:**
-  The most challenging aspect of this project was designing and implementing the `FavoritesContext` with persistence in `localStorage`.
-Ensuring that favorites were reliably saved and synchronized across multiple components while avoiding unnecessary re-renders required careful use of hooks like `useMemo` and `useCallback`.
+  The most challenging aspect of this project was designing and implementing the `FavoritesContext` with persistent state using `localStorage`.
+Ensuring favorites were synchronized across components and persisted properly required careful management with React hooks such as `useMemo` and `useCallback` to optimize rendering.
-  Additionally, I encountered several issues with fetching and properly using data from the TheMealDB API, particularly handling the API’s nested response structure and inconsistent data formats.
-Overcoming these required refining TypeScript types and carefully parsing the API responses.
+  Handling TheMealDB API’s nested response structures and inconsistent data formats also required refining TypeScript types and parsing logic, especially for recipe details and ingredient extraction.

-- **Design decision:**
+- **Design decisions:**
-  I chose to create a custom hook `useFetch` for data fetching to centralize and reuse loading, error, and data state management across different API calls.
-This abstraction simplified components and improved maintainability by keeping fetch logic consistent and isolated.
+  Created a reusable custom hook `useFetch` to centralize fetching logic, error handling, and loading states across components.
+  Used React Context API combined with hooks for global state management (favorites, theme, search).
+  Included a `ThemeToggleButton` component using `react-icons` for a polished toggle UI.
+  Ensured favorite recipes are displayed consistently on both the home and favorites pages by passing full recipe data objects to `RecipeCard` components, avoiding type conflicts.

 ---